Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study

 \subsection{Walkthrough}

-In this section, we provide a design walkthrough of using our design tool to create a smart yoga pad for Emily (Fig. \ref{fig:Walkthrough}).
+In this subsection, we provide a design walkthrough demonstrating the use of the GDT to create a smart yoga pad (Fig. \ref{fig:Walkthrough}).

-\textbf{Greet \& Introduction} (Fig. \ref{fig:Walkthrough}.1).
-Upon opening the GUI, Emily is warmly greeted by the \textit{Consultant}, who briefly introduces himself and invites her to inquire about the Fluidic Computation Interface (FCI) and share design ideas.
-Emily asks about the purpose of FCI, to which the counselor explains it as a non-electronic pneumatics system utilizing fluidic circuits for logic calculations.
-The FCI comprises Input, Computation, and Output Modules, each serving distinct functions.
-Potential applications like posture correction and security systems are highlighted, showcasing FCI's ability to detect force changes and provide various feedback forms.
-Emily then requests detailed s of FCI applications, leading the counselor to provide instances such as a Posture Correction Chair and Medication Reminder.
-Each application demonstrates function, detection, and feedback.

 \textbf{Set Design Goal} (Fig. \ref{fig:Walkthrough}.2).
-Following the explanation, the \textit{Consultant} assists Emily in defining the design goal, assuring her that detailed concept ideas are unnecessary as the bot can help develop them.
-Emily expresses interest in creating a yoga pad to help practicing yoga and seeks suggestions from the assistant.
+After the introduction, the \textit{Consultant} helps Emily define her DG, reassuring her that detailed ideas are unnecessary since the bot can assist in developing them.
+Emily expresses interest in creating a smart yoga pad.
 The \textit{Consultant} proposes ideas like Posture Detection, Sequence Guide, and Breathing Aid.
-Inspired by these suggestions, Emily decides to design a yoga pad with posture detection and provide physical assistance for difficult poses.
-She adds detail: "If a user cannot reach the hand area of the mat during a pose, the mat will detect this and inflate the hand area to form a supportive structure, similar to a yoga air block, aiding the user in maintaining the correct pose."
-When Emily inquired about the specific goal posture, the \textit{Consultant} also recommended certain applied postures, particularly focusing on common poses that often pose difficulty for beginners and those that can benefit from added support to maintain correct alignment, such as the Triangle Pose.
+Inspired by these suggestions, Emily decides to proceed with detection and physical assistance for challenging poses, explaining: “If a user can't reach the hand area during a pose, the mat will inflate to support, like a yoga block.”
+The \textit{Consultant} also suggests detecting specific postures that are difficult for beginners, such as the Triangle Pose.